Meet Our Students

 Sophie Junak, BSN, RN, RN-BC is a doctoral student at Columbia University School of Nursing.
 She earned her nursing degree from Louisiana State University Health Science Center where she was in the inaugural cohort of the MUSES (Mentoring Undergraduate Students for Excellence in Scholarship) undergraduate student nurse research program.
 She has continued the work started in her undergraduate research program throughout her nursing career and has published in the Journal of Pediatric Oncology Nursing and received a grant from Memorial Sloan Kettering’s Geri and ME fund to continue her research in the field of pediatric oncology survivorship.
 Her research interests include late effects of cancer therapy in the pediatric population, transitions of care in pediatric cancer survivors, public health and health policy.

-Faculty mentors: Ruth Masterson Creber, PhD, MSc, RN, FAAN, FAHA, FHFSA and Ulf Bronas, PhD, ATC, ATR, FSVM, FAHA
+Faculty Mentors: Ruth Masterson Creber, PhD, MSc, RN, FAAN, FAHA, FHFSA & Ulf Bronas, PhD, ATC, ATR, FSVM, FAHA

-Susan Maloney, BSN, RN, BA (pronouns: she/her/hers) has clinical experience in pediatric general care floor nursing and an academic background in Gender and Women’s Studies and Creative Writing.
-Her research focus centers transgender adolescent health outcomes as they relate to sexual education curricula and policy at the school, district, and state levels.
-Her interests include gender diverse populations, pediatrics, sexual and gender health care, and an intersectional approach to public health policy.
+Susan Maloney, BSN, RN (pronouns: she/her/hers) has an academic background in Gender and Women’s Studies and Creative Writing for which she earned a BA from the University of Wisconsin-Madison in 2019.
+In 2021, she received her BSN, also from the University of Wisconsin-Madison.
+Susan’s clinical nursing background is in pediatric general care.
+Her PhD research centers transgender and gender diverse adolescent sexual health as it relates to policy at the school-, district-, and state-levels.
+Her interests include gender diverse populations, pediatrics, sexuality and gender, and an intersectional approach to public policy.

-Faculty Mentors: Dr. Kasey Jackman, PhD, MPhil, MS, BS, BA, PMHNP-BC & Dr. Jean-Marie Bruzzese, PhD
+Faculty Mentors: Kasey Jackman, PhD, MPhil, MS, BS, BA, PMHNP-BC & Jean-Marie Bruzzese, PhD

 • Victoria Winogora MSN, NP, BS, RN, BA